1. What is Stainless Steel?

 composition can be altered to enhance certain qualities.
 For example, a manufacturer can make a scissor

 of stainless steel with carbon to create a harder cutting edge.
 It is the carbon in the stainless steel that

 makes the scissor stronger - but carbon can cause the instrument to rust and corrode.
 All stainless steel can

 stain, pit and rust if not cared for properly.
-Please consult our web page for care and handling instructions.
+Please consult our downloads web page for care and handling instructions.

 When manufacturing a stainless steel instrument it is subject to a passivation and polishing process in order